 Get around Barcelona, and the planet, on Barcelona's extensive public transport network, which guarantees maximum energy efficiency.
 It is accessible, ecological, fast and comfortable, with a fleet of fully adapted buses, which is one of the cleanest in Europe.
 93% of the city's metro stations have lifts.

 Barcelona is such a dynamic city that it is constantly evolving and looking for solutions to the sustainability challenges we are currently facing.
 And it puts people and the environment centre stage.
 The superilles (superblocks), for instance, are transforming the streets of Barcelona into more human friendly spaces, reclaiming the areas used by cars for pedestrians and bringing nature back to traffic zones.

 The vertical gardens climbing up the walls of buildings are another environmental improvement that makes the city more sustainable.
-By the end of 2022, Barcelona will have the first vertical forest with fifteen suspended trees at the entrance to the Caixaforum cultural centre.
+In mid-April 2023, Barcelona will have the first vertical forest with fifteen suspended trees at the entrance to the Caixaforum cultural centre.

 Sloooowly: Barcelona at a slow pace

 Barcelona is a perfect city to explore on foot.
 You can do it at your own pace or on one of the guided trails that will reveal the city's hidden corners and some of its most interesting anecdotes.
 Barcelona's urban layout invites you to walk around the city's ten districts.
 Each neighbourhood has its own distinctive charm and atmosphere.
 In all of them, you'll find undiscovered architectural heritage, markets selling fresh produce that are a treat for the senses, and parks designed for you to relax in the heart of nature.
 And, if you look at the sky, you may even see a peregrine falcon.
 Yes, you read that correctly!
 They have been reintroduced in the city, and, in 2005, the first pair nested in one of the towers of the Sagrada Família.